Area Forecast Discussion

 (Thursday through next Sunday)

-The forecast for the second half of the week will be
+weather on tap through the second half of the week into the weekend.

 &&